oconnor663/bao/README.md

 `default-features = false` in your `Cargo.toml`.
 Most of the standalone functions that don't obviously depend on `std` are available.
-For example, `bao::encode::encode` is available with a single threaded implementation, but `bao::encode::encode_to_vec` isn't avialable.
+For example, `bao::encode::encode` is available with a single threaded implementation, but `bao::encode::encode_to_vec` isn't available.
 Of the streaming implementations, only `hash::Writer` is available, because the encoding and decoding implementations rely more on the `std::io::{Read, Write, Seek}` interfaces.
 If there are any callers that want to do